Binance Market Update (2022-06-27)

 Binance

-The global cryptocurrency market cap now stands at $0.96T, down by -0.44% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.94T, down by -2.35% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include USTC, LUNC, and STX, up by 44%, 27%, and 27%, respectively.
+Market outperformers include USTC, STRAX, and LUNC, up by 87%, 66%, and 57%, respectively.

 Top stories of the day: